torvalds/linux/Documentation/driver-api/nvmem.rst

 devices they were driving, etc.

-This was also a problem as far as other in-kernel users were involved, since the solutions used were pretty much different from one driver to another, there was a rather big abstraction leak.
+This was also a problem as far as other in-kernel users were involved, since the solutions used were pretty much different from one driver to ayesther, there was a rather big abstraction leak.

 This framework aims at solve these problems.
 It also introduces DT